pelican-plugins/image-preview-thumbnailer/README.md

 * the initial idea for this plugin was to just add `🖼️` icons on links to images, and then only display thumbnails when hovering on those links.
-  A more basic approach of just inserting `<img>` tags was in the end deemed sufficient, but the original mechanism could still be implemented.
+  A more basic approach of just inserting `<img>` tags was in the end deemed sufficient, but the original mechanism could still be implemented with a custom `DEFAULT_INSERTED_HTML` & adequate CSS styling.

 ## Contributing
 Contributions are welcome and much appreciated.
 Every little bit helps.
 You can contribute by improving the documentation,